Here is the latest genealogy news from Unlock Your Past in Scotland:

 Virtual Family History Conference:

-The Family History Federation is hosting the virtual FHF Really Useful Family History Show on 14th of November.
-Tickets costs £5 if you book early, and you can expect 6 simultaneous talk streams with recordings viewable for at least 48 hours.
+The Family History Federation normally hosts virtual FHF Really Useful Family History Show every year.
+Tickets normally costs £5 if you book early, and you can expect 6 simultaneous talk streams with recordings viewable for at least 48 hours.
 There may be something of interest for you at the virtual show.

 Watch this space for the latest genealogy news and updates…